-Notes: This figure represents the coefficients and 95% confidence intervals from equation 1 for unmarried women in the sample, as well as age and race subgroups.
-For more details, see Section 4.
+Notes: This figure represents the coefficients and 95% confidence intervals from a dynamic variation of equation 1, where the sample has been restricted to unmarried women.
+Each point represents the interaction of the pre-period incarcertion rate and a single year.
+For more details, see Section 4 and Footnote 16.